-The front-to-back chrome console and thick carpeting are gone, but otherwise the production version of the Lincoln Continental is strikingly close to the concept that drew big crowds at auto shows in New York and China last year.
+Two things that are missing, the front-to-back chrome console and thick carpeting.
+The production version of the Lincoln Continental is strikingly close to concept.
+Big crowds where at the auto shows in New York and China last year.

-Lincoln hasn’t backed off from the styling that some — including Bentley’s then-chief designer — criticized as too Bentley-esque, nor has it significantly watered down its new flagship sedan to meet price targets or production constraints, as often happens in the trek from concept to reality.
+Lincoln hasn’t backed off from the styling.
+Some criticized saying it’s too Bentley-esque.
+It has not significantly watered down its new flagship sedan.
+Will they meet price targets or production constraints?
+It often happens in the trek from concept to reality.

 “We feel we’ve really delivered the concept car,” Lincoln President Kumar Galhotra told Automotive News.

-The 2017 Continental, which is being unveiled today at the Detroit auto show, will have a starting price below $50,000, Galhotra said, without being more specific.
+Being unveiled today is the 2017 Lincoln Continental at the Detroit Auto Show.
+It will have a starting price below $50,000, Galhotra said.
 That’s actually less than the last Continental, in 2002, after adjusting for inflation.
-But it will undoubtedly cost more than the Lincoln MKS it’s replacing, which starts at $39,775, including shipping, and required hefty incentives just to tally U.S. sales of 6,877 in 2015.
+But it will undoubtedly cost more than the Lincoln MKS it’s replacing.
+The MKS starts at $39,775, including shipping.
+It also required hefty incentives just to tally U.S. sales of 6,877 in 2015.

-Lincoln luxury Continental lower and shorter than the MKS
+Lincoln Continental lower and shorter than the MKS

-Despite soft demand for sedans, it won’t be hard for the Continental to fare better than the MKS, which has totaled less than 100,000 U.S. deliveries over its eight-year existence.
-But the Continental is primarily aimed at the consumers in China who will have greater appreciation for its spacious, reclining rear seats.
+Despite soft demand for sedans, it won’t be hard for the Continental to fare better than the MKS.
+Less than 100,000 U.S. deliveries.
+Now primarily aimed at the consumers in China.
+They will have greater appreciation for its spacious, reclining rear seats.

 Heated seats are standard in the rear, with cooling and massaging available as well.
-Controls on the right rear door move the front passenger seat forward to create even more room for a chauffeured owner to stretch out.
+Controls on the right rear door move the front passenger seat forward.
+This will create even more room for a chauffeured owner to stretch out.